xharris/librarygame/GAME.md

 - ALL
     - happiness
         - will cause actor to leave/quit if low enough
-    - likes
+    - likes (activity)
-        - peforming this increases happiness
+        - peforming activity increases happiness
-        - book genres
-        - other activities
+        -
     - dislikes
         - exposure to dislikes lowers happiness
     - age